haqishen/Google-Landmark-Recognition-2020-3rd-Place-Solution/README.md

 python train.py --kernel-type rex20_DDP_final_768_300w_f4_35ep_load20resume --train-step 2 --data-dir ./data/ --init-lr 0.00005 --image-size 768 --batch-size 13 --enet-type nest101 --n-epochs 5 --CUDA_VISIBLE_DEVICES 0 --fold 4 --load-from weights/rex20_DDP_final_768_300w_f4_50ep_fold4.pth

 ```

+## Predicting

+This competition was a code competition.
+Teams submitted inference notebooks which were ran on hidden test sets.
+We made public the submission notebook on Kaggle at https://www.kaggle.com/boliu0/landmark-recognition-2020-third-place-submission

+All the trained models are linked in that notebook as public datasets.
+The same notebook is also included in this repo for reference.